qetracy/MendixAssessment/README.md

 1. On **Tools_Overview**, right-click **New** > **Generate Page**
 2. Under **Forms**, select **Form Columns**
 3. Click **OK**
-a.
-This creates a page called ‘Tools_NewEdit’
+- This creates a page called ‘Tools_NewEdit’
 4. Right-click the new **Page** > **Rename** and rename it ‘Manage_Tools’
 5. Click **OK**